web3privacy/constitution/7-guidelines.md

 * **Give Credit Generously:** If you build on someone's idea or use their work, give them public credit.
 Recognition is the primary currency in our ecosystem.
 * **Amplify Others:** Our collective success depends on mutual support.
 When you see a fellow member doing great work, share it, promote it, and celebrate it.
 * **Ask for Help, Offer Help:** No one is expected to know everything.
 Asking for help is a sign of strength.
 Offering help when you can builds the connective tissue of our community.
+* **Cultivate Wholeness:** We encourage members to bring their whole selves to this work—their passion, their creativity, and their intuition.
+We strive to create an environment of psychological safety where authentic connection and vulnerability are valued alongside technical contribution.

 ## Disagreement & Conflict